 Match size of exhibits within each category and ensure weights conform where specified

-Broad Beans, Runner Beans and French Beans – Clean.
+Runner Beans – Clean.
 Cut from plant leaving a tiny bit of stem.
 Size should be uniform, Display on a paper plate.

 Courgettes – Cut from plant leaving 4cm of stem.
 Leave flower on if possible.
 Clean.
 Size should be uniform.
 Display on a paper plate.